strmlineapp-ux/agileflow/src/docs/user-manual.md

 ### 8.1 Admin (`/dashboard/admin`)
 This is the central control panel for configuring the application itself.
 It does not have a page header.
 - **Admin Management**: Manage system administrators by dragging and dropping users between the "Admins" and "Users" lists.
 Granting or revoking admin status requires a 2-Factor Authentication code for security.
 For safety, the system prevents you from removing the last system administrator.
-The search boxes for finding admins and users have a minimalist design and the "Search users" box is automatically focused for quick filtering.
+Both search boxes use a minimalist, icon-only trigger, and "Search users" is automatically focused.
 - **Pages**: Configure the application's navigation.
 Create new pages, define their URL path, and control who has access to them (by user or team).
 You can intuitively reorder pages by dragging and dropping them in the grid.
 Key system pages are pinned and cannot be moved.
 You can also instantly duplicate any page by dragging it onto the "Add New Page" (+) button.
-The search box is automatically focused for quick filtering.
+The search box is automatically focused when you switch to this tab.
 - **Tabs**: Manage the reusable content blocks (tabs) in a simple list view.
-The search bar is automatically focused for quick filtering.
+The search bar is automatically focused when you switch to this tab.

 ### 8.2 Service Delivery Management (`/dashboard/service-delivery`)
 This is the central hub for global application settings.